permoller/CrudApp/README.md

 NOTE that the default console logger that comes with .NET can be configured to log as JSON.
 So if your tooling can handle the JSON from it, it is probably a better choice than roling your own.

+# Model validation

+Validation attributes can be added to the types received by the API.
+If the controllers has the `ApiController` attribute (which is added to `CrudAppApiControllerBase`) the model is automatically validated.
+If a request-model is not valid a `ProblemDetails` object is returned with the validation errors.

 # API exception handling

-An exception filter (`ApiExceptionHandler`) handles the exceptions by converting them to [ProblemDetails](https://datatracker.ietf.org/doc/html/rfc7807) that are returned with an appropiate HTTP status code.
+An exception filter (`ApiExceptionHandler`) handles the exceptions thrown by controllers.
+The exceptions are converted to `ProblemDetails` which are then returned to the client.

-When there is an error message that should be returned from the API call one can throw an `ApiResponseException`.
-It contains the HTTP status code and a message that will be returned to the client in the details-field of the `ProblemDetails` response.
+When there is a message that should be returned included in the response one can throw an `ApiResponseException`.
+It contains the HTTP status code and a message that will be returned to the client in the `ProblemDetails` response.
 The message also includes the key-value pairs from `Exception.Data` and messages (and data) from inner-exceptions of type `ApiResponseException`.

 Other more specific exception types can also be made and handled to return more details.